Implementing end-to-end mobile performance testing with BlazeMeter and Apptim

 Performance is a key factor for mobile UX and in order to improve it, we need to have more visibility on what is happening both in the backend and frontend of our apps (web and native).
 We can achieve end-to-end performance visibility by integrating Taurus and Apptim along with BlazeMeter.

-To learn more about this strategy for end-to-end mobile performance testing, check out this webinar which also includes a demo.
+To learn more about this strategy, check out this Webinar: Implementing End to end Mobile Performance Testing.
 You can also put your URL in the box below to start testing.